borahuho/DevOps11/README.md

-# DevOps11
+# DevOps16

-This vagrant will install 3 Ubuntu 18.04 machines, 2x apache webserver and 1 ubuntu server for HAproxy.
+This vagrant will install 3 Linux Ubuntu machines, 2x Linux servers and 1 ubuntu server with Ansible.
 It will add some default users, groups and directory's.
-By default 2 webservers with small content.
-This Vagrant is to practice with HAproxy.
+This Vagrant is to practice with Ansible and Linux, Windows server and Cisco Routers in 1 test enviroment.
 This repository is intended for educational purpose only.